 Bright 2 Story Details

-Bright's story begins on the day seasons LAPD officer Daryl Ward (Smith) is paired with the LAPD's first orc recruit, Nick Jakoby (Edgerton) and is tasked with training him — much to his chagrin.
-Things go from standard to intense really quickly when they respond to a disturbance at a safe house for a magical extremist group known as the Shield of Light, who are attempting to bring about the return of the Dark Lord.
-Inside, they discover an elf named Tikka (Lucy Fry) is in possession of a magic wand which the Shield of Light desperately need to complete their mission.
-Over the course of the night, Ward and Jakoby must protect Tikka while also fending off rival magical gangs who want the powerful wand for themselves and taking down the Shield of Light.
-The pair successfully manage to do this, protecting Tikka while also hiding the magic wand and doctoring their official statement on its whereabouts.
-Ward and Jakoby earn official commendations for their bravery and remain partners while Tikka slips off.
+Bright's story begins on the day seasoned LAPD officer Daryl Ward (Smith) is paired with the division's first orc recruit, Nick Jakoby (Edgerton) and is tasked with training him — much to his chagrin.
+Things go from standard to intense really quickly when they respond to a disturbance at a safe house for a magical extremist group known as the Shield of Light, putting them in the middle of a battle with the Inferni, who are attempting to bring about the return of the Dark Lord.
+Over the course of the night, Ward and Jakoby must protect an elf named Tikka (Lucy Fry) while also fending off the magical gangs who want the powerful wand for themselves.
+In the end, Ward and Jakoby stop the Dark Lord, hide the wand's whereabouts and earn official commendations for their bravery and remain partners while Tikka slips off.

 Bright 2's story is expected to pick up where Bright left off while also going deeper into the magic and lore introduced in the first film.
 No official plot details have been confirmed but Edgerton did tease the plot in broad strokes in a Yahoo interview in February: